Entropic Thoughts

 Diving into turn count and performance

 To try to get wiser around how turn count affects performance, we can run the same Gemini 3 Flash model with increasing budgets.
-Here, purple represents the baseline, and then we have tried halving twice and doubling twice.
+Here, purple represents the baseline, and then we have tried halving twice (orange, cyan) and doubling twice (pink, green).

 llm-evaluation-202512-04.svg

 This looks like performance is a linear function of turn count, but since the abscissa uses a log scale, it’s actually a logarithmic function of turn count.
-If we fit a line to this and do the backwards math, we can plop this logarithmic function down on the graph of raw achievement count against turn count for all tested models.
+We can fit a line to this and do the backwards math to plop a logarithmic function down on the graph of raw achievement count against turn count for all tested models.

 llm-evaluation-202512-05.svg